 To apply, click here.

-Please note that the Gordon Thornihill Excellence in Youth Foundation Grant does not accept online applications.
+Please note that the Gordon Thornhill Excellence in Youth Foundation Grant does not accept online applications.
 A paper application is required.
-Click here for further info about GREYF
+Click here for further info about GTEYF.

 community assistance grants

 Letter of Inquiry Due January 10

 The Community Assistance Grant program invites proposals for projects from 501 (c)(3) nonprofits that have been in operation for at least three years, and who deliver services within Fauquier, Rappahannock and northern Culpeper counties.

 Grants are allocated for program services as well as general operating support.
 They provide unrestricted funding to help support and maintain an organization.
 Grants may also fund specific program or project needs that are immediate in nature and address or alleviate hardship.
 We encourage collaborative proposals that build and develop community resources and partnerships.

 Award amounts generally range from $5,000 to $25,000.
 Download the Eligibility and Funding Principles to learn more.